 - identify the 100 – 1000 new G/L accounts added each year

 - No processes – There is no structured system that you can leverage to support industry best practices.
 What steps should be followed and in what order?
 You must develop all of these processes on your own and maintain them separately from your reporting environment.

-- No grouping mechanisms – The G/L accounts that sit in your spreadsheet must be summarized in numerous different ways (by object, by fund, etc.) to power your financial statements/CAFR.
+- No grouping mechanisms – The G/L accounts that sit in your spreadsheet must be summarized in numerous different ways (by object, by fund, etc.) to power your financial statements/Comprehensive Annual Financial Report.
 If you use spreadsheets, formulas must add the right accounts together.
 This is fragile and susceptible to error.
 Moreover, unless you interrogate every formula, there is no way to know what is being included in a given number; there is no legend.
 Assuming you do get this right in year one, all the new accounts next year means these formulas must all be updated.

 - Tons of custom formulas – All values are derived by “linking” – which is to say writing spreadsheet formulas of varying complexity.
 Any mistakes you make means errors in your report.
 Consistency in how these formulas are written or maintained is entirely dependent on the user’s expertise, accuracy, and completeness.